How do I Implement LoRa?

 When it comes to radio gateways, you will likely want to deploy pico cells for indoor applications, and macro cells for outdoor applications.

-When it comes to integrated circuits, Semtech’s SX127x family of chips is established and has proved its worth.
-Installed in more than 80 million devices, the SX127x chips are LoRa-based and region-specific; however, they are also flexible enough to also support other, proprietary protocols.
-In contrast, Semtech’s SX126x chips are fully optimized for LoRa-based applications, are half the size of the SX127x chips, and can be used worldwide.
+When it comes to integrated circuits, Semtech’s LoRa Core™ SX127x family of chips is established and has proved its worth.
+Installed in more than 80 million devices, the LoRa Core SX127x chips are region-specific; however, they are also flexible enough to also support other, proprietary protocols.
+In contrast, Semtech’s LoRa Core SX126x chips are fully optimized for applications based on LoRa, and are half the size of the LoRa Core SX127x chips, and can be used worldwide.

 4. Prototype and build your devices.

-You can start from scratch, adding a chip and an MCU to a circuit board and building from there, or you can start with one of the many reference boards from a variety of manufacturers, all available through the Semtech Catalog.
+Of course, you can always start from scratch, adding a chip and an MCU to a circuit board and building from there, or you can start with one of the many reference boards from a variety of manufacturers, all available through the Semtech LoRa Developer Catalog.

 For more information about building a sensor, watch LoRaWAN Sensors (Part 1) (Duration: 2:47), and for information about joining a device and communicating with your network, watch LoRaWAN Sensors (Part 2) (Duration: 4:52))